bronsonholden/bnp/README.md

 * [ ] Add script update hook
 * [ ] Create design document
 * [ ] Consistent naming of `2D` classes & files (should be e.g. `water_2d_manager.h` for `Water2DManager`)
-* [ ] Fix blocked cell checks for `FlowField2D` (sampled directions can point into a blocked cell diagonally without correction)
+* [x] Fix blocked cell checks for `FlowField2D` (sampled directions can point into a blocked cell diagonally without correction)
+* [ ] Bee behavior: snap current velocity based on blocked cells so flight response can be reimplemented

 ## Four Pillars